carry0987/Pipeline-JS/README.md

 - **Event-Driven**: Utilize event emitters to handle various pipeline events.
 - **Caching Mechanism**: Avoid redundant processing with built-in caching.
 - **Flexible Configuration**: Customize and extend the pipeline according to your needs.
+- **Parallel Processing**: Run all registered processors in parallel with the `processInParallel` method.

 ## Installation
 Install the package via npm: